blockninjas/blockchain_analyzer/README.md

 ## blk_file_reader

-Crate which contains a library for parsing `.blk` files.
+Crate which contains a library for parsing `blk` files.
 Also provides a binary which exposes the library's functionality as CLI tool.

 ### Build